AdelKS/LinuxGamingGuide/README.md

 ```

 ### Wine-tkg
 [wine-tkg](https://github.com/Frogging-Family/wine-tkg-git) is a set of scripts that clone and compile `wine`'s source code, on your own machine, with extra patches that offer better performance and better game compatibility.
-One of the interesting offered extra features are additionnal [threading synchronisation](#threading-synchronisation) primitives that work with the corresponding patched `linux-tkg` kernel.
+One of the interesting offered extra features are additional [threading synchronization](#threading-synchronization) primitives that work with the corresponding patched `linux-tkg` kernel.
 One can use `Esync+Fsync+Futex2` or `fastsync` (with its corresponding kernel module `winesync`).

 #### Esync-Fsync-Futex2
 To enable the use of `Esync` + `Fsync` + `Futex2`, `wine-tkg` needs to be built with the corresponding features enabled.
 Then, to enable `Esync+Fsync+Futex2`, you need to set the following environment variables